TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 Around the time I first told someone I was queer, I was in a bit of a messy patch.
 I had basically figured out my sexuality, but didn't really know what to do about it.
 I was burning out at work.
 Because academia, I lived far away from many of the people that I knew best.

 All sorts of things that had been building up for a while all kind of merged together, and it wasn't a great time.
-I was treading in some rough waters.

 But, in theory, things were going well for me.
 I wasn't sure if I was ready for it all to change.

-When things already feel a bit broken, and one feels a bit lonely, the energy needed to reach out is a lot.
-Lingering thoughts that maybe this would break things, and I'd lose what I had, and people wouldn't get it, and maybe some would just walk away, can all become potent excuses.
+When things already feel a bit broken and a bit lonely, the energy needed to reach out is a lot.
+Lingering thoughts that maybe this would break things - that I'd lose what I had; that maybe people wouldn't get it or would just walk away - all became potent excuses.

 I was aware, logically, that these weren't particularly good or useful thoughts.
 Brains are weird.
 Someone should probably try and figure out how they work.